 Study in South Africa - A Unique Setting

-The program in South Africa will be the twentieth summer program abroad by Howard Law School to be held in South Africa.
+The program in South Africa will be the twenty-third summer program abroad by Howard Law School to be held in South Africa.
 The program will be conducted at the University of Western Cape in Cape Town, one of the most beautiful cities in the world.
 Cape Town is the legislative capital of South Africa.
 Cape Town is located on the southern tip of the African continent with the Atlantic Ocean to the West and the Indian Ocean to the East.
 The city is surrounded by mountains with the majestic Table Mountain in the background.
 A thriving metropolis, the city is well connected by mass transportation to the rest of southern Africa.

 The University of Western Cape has been and continues to be a pre-eminent institution in the struggle for a democratic South Africa.
 Many members of its faculty (law school in particular) now occupy prominent positions in the new cabinet and government.

 South Africa is at a dramatic and unique juncture in its history.
-In the past twenty years, monumental changes have taken place and are continuing to take place.
+In the past twenty five years, monumental changes have taken place and are continuing to take place.
 In April of 1994, South Africa had its first non-racial and democratic elections, which culminated in the swearing in of Nelson Mandela as the country's first democratically elected President.
 The interim constitution was in place for a period of two years.
 In the first two years, the new legislature served as a Constitutional Assembly and established a permanent constitution.
 The new South Africa is moving along a path of democracy, reconstruction, and development.
 Participants in the program will have an opportunity to participate and witness firsthand the dramatic constitutional and other legal changes taking place in South Africa.
 Guest lecturers in past programs include South Africa’s Minister of Finance, Minister of Justice, Minister of Provincial Affairs and Constitutional Development, Minister of Home Affairs, Constitutional and Supreme Court Judges and Members of Parliament.
 Participants in past programs had the opportunity to hear past presidents including President Thabo Mbeki and Jacob Zuma in Parliament.
 Students in the 2013 program had an opportunity to hear and meet President Barack Obama when he visited Cape Town.

 In the areas of international trade and commerce, the world is increasingly becoming one global village.
 South Africa, a member of BRICS, is a resource-rich country, with a well-developed economy and an advanced technology base.
 South Africa's transformation to democratic rule offers new and exciting opportunities for international trade and commerce.
 At the same time that South Africa is experiencing profound political and legal change, it is once again participating more fully in the international business world after a long enforced isolation.
 International businesses are returning to South Africa to reestablish old ties and forge new relationships.
 Concurrently, South African companies are venturing into the international marketplace.
 The international business and trade courses offer students an opportunity to become familiar with the laws of international transactions and trade law, as well as become familiar with Africa's most developed economy, and what is sure to be an emerging center of international business and commerce.